Josh Tongue

 Joshua Charles Tongue (born 15 November 1997) is an English cricketer who plays for the England Test team and Nottinghamshire having previously represented Worcestershire.
-He is a right-arm fast-medium pace bowler, who also bats right-handed.
+He is a right-arm fast bowler, who also bats right-handed.

-Career
+Domestic career

-Tongue made his first-class debut for Worcestershire against the Oxford MCC University side in March 2016.
+Tongue made his first-class debut for Worcestershire against the Oxford MCC University team in March 2016.
 He made his List A debut for Worcestershire in the 2017 Royal London One-Day Cup on 5 May 2017.